High Speed Internet Initiative

 2026 – Close out project.

-It is good news we are getting Broadband built out, bad news is there are still some areas in Harris that will be not have usable internet.
+It is good news we are getting Broadband built out, and bad news that there are still some areas in Harris that will not be able to have usable internet.
 We have contacted CenturyLink and WindStream, the two RDOF winners, to determine the feasibility of seeking a state grant in the Harris area to expand internet access.
-Initial conversations are good, either carrier could use the RDOF funds to build a “backbone” network, this would reduce the cost of further build out.
-Also the latest round of Federal Coivd-19 Relief funding includes direct aid to cities, it’s possible we could use some of these funds to improve internet access in our community.
+Initial conversations are good.
+Either carrier could use the RDOF funds to build a “backbone” network, and this would reduce the cost of further build out.
+Also, the latest round of Federal Covid-19 Relief funding includes direct aid to cities, so it’s possible we could use some of these funds to improve internet access in our community.
 The use of federal grant money in combination with local (Covid) funds makes it more attractive for state grants, increasing our chances of receiving a grant.

-Besides contacting CenturyLink and WindStream about possible grant application we also are watching other options in neighboring cities.
+Besides contacting CenturyLink and WindStream about possible grant applications, we also are watching other options in neighboring cities.

 Areas of North Branch had RDOF funds given to Space Exploration Tech.
 Corp.
 (StarLink) to provide “Above baseline, low latency” service.
 This is slower than fiber to the home but faster than average service available.
 The service uses dishes pointed at satellites to provide internet services.
-Initial price for 100Mb service is $99 a month plus a one time cost of $499 equipment cost.
-We are Looking into possibility of this being accessible in the Harris area.
+Initial price for 100Mb service is $99 a month plus a one time cost of $499 for equipment.
+We are looking into the possibility of this being accessible in the Harris area.